synodinos/nodepal/README.md

 ## A Drupal integration layer for Node.js developers

 This is a module that allows the integration of a Drupal installation with a custom Node.js app.
-It provides an API so that Node.js developers can directly read and write in Drupal's repository, using constracts like node, user, permission, etc., with having to worry about the underlying implementation and setup of the Drupal installation.
+It provides an API so that Node.js developers can directly read and write in Drupal's repository, using constructs like node, user, permission, etc., without having to worry about the underlying implementation and setup of the Drupal installation.

 ## Use Cases